Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Methodology

-We further study the correlations between the power-law slope $\gamma^{\prime}$ and the following galaxy properties: total stellar mass, effective radius, stellar surface density, central velocity dispersion, stellar orbital anisotropy, central dark matter fraction and in-situ-formed stellar mass ratio. \textbf{i)} The total stellar mass $M_{\ast}$ of an ETG is defined as the sum of the mass of all the stellar particles assigned to the ETG by \textsc{subfind} within a 3D aperture of 30 kpc. \textbf{ii)} The 2D projected half light radius of the IllustrisTNG quenched galaxies has been shown to agree with observations within error bars, assuming 0.25 dex observational uncertainty in the measurement of stellar mass~\citep{2018MNRAS.474.3976G}.
-However, different assumed stellar mass uncertainties, luminosity fitting methods, dust attenuation models, aperture size and shape, and projection effects all add up to the systematic biases in the size measurement.
-Therefore, we approximate the effective radius $R_{\mathrm{eff}}$ for an IllustrisTNG ETG by its 3D stellar half mass radius $R_{\mathrm{1/2}}$ as calculated by \textsc{subfind}, which is a model-independent size measurement intrinsic to the simulated galaxies.
-We apply this size approximation for IllustrisTNG ETGs throughout this paper. \textbf{iii)} The stellar surface density is defined as $\Sigma_{\ast} = M_{\ast}/2\pi R_{\mathrm{eff}}^{2}$. \textbf{iv)} The central velocity dispersion $\sigma_{\mathrm{e/2}}$ is calculated for all the stellar particles projected (along the $X$-projection of the simulation box) within the central 1/2 of the stellar half mass radius, with each stellar particle weighted by its (rest-frame) SDSS $r$-band luminosity.
-In addition, we also calculate the stellar orbital anisotropy parameter $\beta$, which is defined for all the stellar particles within the central 3D stellar half mass radius, each stellar particle weighted by its mass. \textbf{v)} The central dark matter fraction $f_{\mathrm{DM}}$ is calculated as the fraction of dark matter mass over the total mass of all dark matter, stellar and gas particles projected (along the $X$-projection) within the central 1/2 of the stellar half mass radius. \textbf{vi)} The in-situ-formed stellar mass ratio $f_{\mathrm{in-situ}}$ is the sum of all the stellar particles formed within the main progenitor branch of the ETG versus the total stellar mass of the ETG, using the stellar assembly catalogs derived for the galaxy version of the \textsc{sublink} merger tree~\citep{2015MNRAS.449...49R}.
+We further study the correlations between the power-law slope $\gamma^{\prime}$ and the following galaxy properties: total stellar mass, effective radius, stellar surface density, central velocity dispersion, stellar orbital anisotropy, central dark matter fraction and in-situ-formed stellar mass ratio. \textbf{i)} The total stellar mass $M_{\ast}$ of an ETG is defined as the sum of the mass of all the stellar particles assigned to the ETG by \textsc{subfind}. \textbf{ii)} We adopt the projected 2D stellar half mass radius (including all stellar particles assigned to the galaxy identified by \textsc{subfind}) along the X-axis of the simulation box as a measure of the effective radius $R_{\mathrm{eff}}$ of IllustrisTNG ETGs.
+The 2D projected half light radius of the IllustrisTNG quenched galaxies has been shown to agree with observations within $1\,\sigma$ error bars, assuming 0.25 dex observational uncertainty in the measurement of stellar mass~\citep{2018MNRAS.474.3976G}.
+However, we point out that different assumed stellar mass uncertainties, luminosity fitting methods, dust attenuation models, aperture size and shape, and projection effects all add up to the systematic biases in the size measurement.
+The 2D $R_{\mathrm{eff}}$ is overestimated by $\approx 0.1\,$dex in the stellar mass range of our IllustrisTNG ETG sample as shown by~\citet{2018MNRAS.474.3976G}. \textbf{iii)} The stellar surface density is defined as $\Sigma_{\ast} = M_{\ast}/2\pi R_{\mathrm{eff}}^{2}$. \textbf{iv)} The central velocity dispersion $\sigma_{\mathrm{e/2}}$ is calculated for all the stellar particles projected (along the $X$-projection of the simulation box) within the central 1/2 of $R_{\mathrm{eff}}$, with each stellar particle weighted by its (rest-frame) SDSS $r$-band luminosity.
+In addition, we also calculate the stellar orbital anisotropy parameter $\beta$, which is defined for all the stellar particles within the central 3D sphere with radius of $R_{\mathrm{eff}}$, each stellar particle weighted by its mass. \textbf{v)} The central dark matter fraction $f_{\mathrm{DM}}$ is calculated as the 3D fraction of dark matter mass over the total mass of all dark matter, stellar and gas particles enclosed within the central 3D sphere with radius of $R_{\mathrm{eff}}$. \textbf{vi)} The in-situ-formed stellar mass ratio $f_{\mathrm{in-situ}}$ is the sum of all the stellar particles formed within the main progenitor branch of the ETG versus the total stellar mass of the ETG, using the stellar assembly catalogs derived for the galaxy version of the \textsc{sublink} merger tree~\citep{2015MNRAS.449...49R}.